 The Weight field displays the weight that was entered when the task or target was created.
 However, you can continue to update the weight of each task and target until the goal is saved.
 The total weight of all tasks and targets is displayed in the upper-right corner of the Tasks and Targets section.
 When the goal is saved, the total weight must be equal to 100%.

 To edit a task or target, click Actions menu icon to the right of the appropriate task or target and select Edit.

 To delete a task or target, click Actions menu icon to the right of the appropriate task or target and select Delete.
 A task or target is not permanently deleted until the goal is saved.

-You can attach any documents that are relevant to the goal.
+You can attach up to three documents that are relevant to the goal.
 This enables you to include more details or references that support the goal so that anyone viewing the goal can view the resources if they are evaluating or aligning to the goal.

 - The maximum file size is 1 MB.

 - Attachments can be avi, bmp, csv, doc, docx, gif, jpg, jpeg, jpe, mov, pdf, png, ppt, pptx, txt, xls, xlsx, and zip.